Ellen Hagan

-Ellen Hagan is a Ghanaian entrepreneur, human resource practitioner and the CEO of L’aine Services Limited.
-She is a Co-Founder of Legacy Girls College.
+Ellen Hagan is a Ghanaian entrepreneur, human resource practitioner and the CEO of L'aine Services Limited.
+She is a co-founder of Legacy Girls College.

 Education

-She was educated at the Wesley Girls High School in Cape Coast in the Central Region of Ghana before graduating from the University Of Ghana.
-She holds an MBA from the Graduate School of University Of Leicester.
+She was educated at Wesley Girls High School in Cape Coast in the Central Region of Ghana, before graduating from the University Of Ghana.
+She holds an MBA degree from the Graduate School of the University of Leicester.

 Business career

-Dr Hagan pursued her dream from being an employee to becoming an employer by establishing L’aine Services Limited She also co-founded the Legacy Leadership Girls School in Akuse.
+Hagan established L'aine Services Limited and also co-founded the Legacy Leadership Girls School in Akuse.

-She partners with the counselling unit of University of Ghana, Central University and Ashesi University to offer presentations on the corporate world, internship programs and how to run them well.
+She partners with the counselling unit of the University of Ghana, Central University and Ashesi University to offer presentations on the corporate world, internship programs and how to run them well.

-Dr Hagan serves on several boards including the University of Ghana Business School board and the Danish Sounding board.
-She was formally a delegation to ILO conferences on several occasions representing the Ghana Employers Association.
+Hagan serves on several boards, including the University of Ghana Business School board and the Danish Sounding board.
+She was formally a delegate to ILO conferences on several occasions representing the Ghana Employers Association.

-She was appointed the Vice President of the Bible Society of Ghana in 2023.
+She was appointed as the Vice President of the Bible Society of Ghana in 2023.